tiiuae/ghaf/docs/src/ref_impl/linux-router.md

 ##  On the Linux computer

 1. Find out the name of the Ethernet device using nmcli.
-Typically its called *'Wired Connection 1'* or something similar.
-Its type will be declared as Ethernet.
+Typically the connection is named *'Wired Connection 1'* or something similar.
+NetworkManager and nmcli declares its type as Ethernet.

 	Take note of the connection name and the Ethernet device name.

     ```
-	connection show
+	nmcli connection show

     ```